 Which properties are eligible for the program?

-DCR’s Curatorship Program includes properties within the state’s Urban and State Parks that have been approved for long term lease through the Historic Curatorship Program by the State Legislature.
+DCR’s Curatorship Program includes properties within the State Park system that have been approved for long term lease through the Historic Curatorship Program by the State Legislature.
 Properties were selected based on a number of criteria, including its historic / architectural significance, present condition, DCR reuse potential and potential public interest.